John Mayer Doesn’t Want To Mess Up Again, But Still Does With New Music Video

 “I have nightmares about a second occurrence [of the Playboy era],” he admitted.

-[Featured image by Jesse Grant/Getty Images for Sony Music Entertainment]
+[Featured image by Jesse Grant/Getty Images]